Health Science Technology Curriculum Guide

 - Criminal Background Checks and Drug Testing:

 - Courses with a clinical component within their major must submit to a criminal background check and drug screening.
-This is to ensure a safe clinical environment for both students and the public and to meet the contractual requirements of area healthcare facilities.
+This is to ensure a safe clinical environment for both students and the public to meet the contractual requirements of area healthcare facilities.

 - The cost of background checks and drug testing is the responsibility of each student.
 The student will receive the designated facility and time to report for screening once a request for the screening has been purchased by the student via www.castlebranch.com.
 Screenings completed via another provider will not be accepted.